 Maximising Universal Search – Judith Lewis – (@JudithLewis)

-Judith gave a very interesting talk on how search engine results (specifically Google) are changing over time and that more of the results pages are displaying results from different sources, instead of just a list of ten webpages.
-You’re now getting pictures, videos and map results for instance – therefore it’s important to have a presence in these areas as well, otherwise you could quite easily be missing off the frontpage of Google results where historically you may have been 6th or 7th – these days you could be relegated to page 2.
+Judith gave a very interesting talk on how search engine results (specifically Google) are changing over time and that more of the results pages are displaying results from different sources, instead of just a list of ten web pages.
+You’re now getting pictures, videos and map results for instance – therefore it’s important to have a presence in these areas as well, otherwise you could quite easily be missing off the front page of Google results where historically you may have been 6th or 7th – these days you could be relegated to page 2.
 Lots of tips to be had here, including the fact that YouTube is actually the second largest search engine after Google, a fact that most people don’t seem to consider when looking at the search market.
-Oh and she also passed tins of chocolates round the room as that was the basis of her examples being a chocolate fan – thanks Judith!
+Oh, and she also passed tins of chocolates around the room as that was the basis of her examples being a chocolate fan – thanks, Judith!

 Lunch & Entertainment

 As well as providing plenty of food and drink for everyone, at lunchtime, there was Q&A panel segment with Al Carlton, Chris Garrett, Tim Nash, Kieron Donoghue and

 Patrick Altoft Dom Hodgson – an interesting and fun panel which even gave away some prizes in the form of low-flying T-shirts!

 After this entertainment, the single large room was then turned into three separate rooms – not only did this work well in terms of there being plenty of space still, but I was also impressed at how well sound-proofed they were, the only sound that got through from the other rooms was the applause at the end of a talk.